Mashalrs/Todo-app/README.md

 ## Technologies Used
 + React: A JavaScript library for building user interfaces, utilized for component-based development.
 + JavaScript: The core programming language used to create the functionality of the application.
-+ JavaScript: The core programming language used to create the functionality of the application.